PCMon/EvenBetterGunMacro/README.md

 A customizable macro based tool intended to be used for Jailbreak.

+Tired of a slow, unoptimized and static hardcoded gunstore macro?

 Featuring a customizable hotkey, loadout, and nerf status setting, optimized to work as fast as possible!
 (Times as low as **70ms** for 10 weapon loadouts + explosive refills!)